SylvainMarty/AngularAutoKit/README.md

 * The tag which contain the directive who load the current controller view (`<div data-ng-view></div>`)
 * The third party scripts and requirejs script tag.
 Those scripts initialize AngularJS and its modules.
 Only add scripts here if it's an angular official module (like ngRoute).
 To add a non-official angular plugin, refer to the part *Get started > Customize*.

+The `app` folder contain all the web app project files.

+The `static` mean stylesheets, pictures, fonts and whatever static stuff.

 --------

 ## Get started